JAIDE/jaide-s3/README.md

 Directly uploading a file
 -------------------------

-Here's how to upload a file without using Spring:
+Here's how to upload a file without using Spring (if you're making use of the Apache commons-io library):

     import de.jaide.s3.JaideS3Uploader;
     ...